 The late David M. Rich (cataloger at Brown University) and Alfred Calabreta (Curator of Collections at Mystic Seaport, the Museum of America and the Sea) began cataloging and inventorying the collection in the mid-1980s.
-Mr. Rich and MSU Libraries faculty and staff have cataloged the book and pamphlet collections.
+After 2017, MSU Libraries faculty and staff finished cataloging the book and pamphlet collections.
 MSU Library faculty and staff also completed inventorying the objects and ephemera pieces within the Frank and Virginia Williams Collection.
 Every item has been assigned a unique number.
 Full cataloging of the artifacts and ephemera continues.
 MSU Library faculty and staff work diligently to ensure that all inventories and cataloging were completed according to Library of Congress standards.

 About the donors